goyalayush57/go_unit_testing/README.md

-# go_unit_testing
+# go_unittesting
-It contains solution to methods and functions that are hard to unit test in GO
+Contains approaches to unit test functionas and methods in GO